 Bedtime snacks are pretty common.
 It’s just a bit of food you give your kid before they turn in for the night to keep those tummies satisfied through the night.
 There may not be an issue of feeding your kids a quick snack, but what you feed them can make all the difference.
-If their favorite end of the day snacks is filled with sugar or artificial sweeteners, this is a big part of the reason why they won’t go or stay asleep for very long.
+If their favorite end of the day snack is filled with sugar or artificial sweeteners, this is a big part of the reason why they won’t go or stay asleep for very long.
 The sugar rush gives them a boost of energy that can keep them up for hours.
-So, it probably bests that you give them something light and with as little sugar as possible before bed.
+So, its probably best that you give them something light with as little sugar as possible before bed.
 If you’d like to swap the sugar for a healthy alternative, then the raw, organic honey from Gold Bee Nutrition is the best alternative.
 Not only does it have no artificial sweeteners and additives, it also has positive effects on the digestive system.

 Also, it is important to try to limit your child’s sugar intake for their oral health.
 It is no secret that eating too many sugary foods and drinking too many sugary drinks can lead to tooth decay and cavities.
 Therefore, if your little one has a sweet tooth, it is important that you teach them the importance of brushing their teeth, flossing, and using mouthwash.
 Additionally, you can boost your child’s oral health by taking them to see the dentist for regular checkups.
 Nowadays there are some fantastic Central Point Oregon dentists that are brilliant at working with children so do not be afraid if your child is nervous about going to the dentist.
 There are lots of things that can be done to put their mind at ease.
 Just be sure to let your child know how vital brushing their teeth at least twice a day can be.